VISIT OUR ART STORE ▶

 Step 6: Softening With a Blending Stump

-On one side of each charcoal line, I gently blend the charcoal outward.
+On one side of each charcoal line, the artist gently blends the charcoal outward.
 This creates a soft, subtle shadow effect—like the line is slightly lifted off the paper.

-I carefully pull the charcoal to the paper's edge, repeating this technique on all the lines.
+The artist carefully pulls the charcoal to the paper’s edge, repeating this technique on all the lines.

-Quick tip: I remember that charcoal isn't permanent on top of watercolor.
-I'll need a fixative spray later to preserve my marks.
+Quick tip: The artist remembers that charcoal isn’t permanent on top of watercolor.
+A fixative spray will be needed later to preserve the marks.
 Brushing on a fixative can smudge things, so spraying is usually the safest bet.

 Blend the lines with the blending stump